1. The atmosphere is the envelope of_____________.

 Explanation: They originate from the northeast due to Coriolis effect.

-60. In the Southern Hemisphere, trade winds blow from:
+60. In the Southern Hemisphere, trade winds blow from_____________.

 A) SE to NW